 The minor is divided between a core requirement of 14 credits and a selected list of electives of 13 credits.
 The core is organized around three main themes: healthy planet, healthy economy, and healthy people.
 The elective section is broken into two groups of courses, one on species and habitats, the other one experiential learning and skills.
 The minor is available online as well as on-campus, with “on-campus” course offerings occurring in both Corvallis and at HMSC.
 In addition, several courses are offered in hybrid formats (for example- FW469, FW426, FW498) that permit both on-campus and Ecampus students to visit the Hatfield Marine Science Center for short, intensive experiential learning opportunities during summer and early fall.
 Students are strongly encouraged to spend a term in residence at Hatfield to interact with faculty in Newport and to take advantage of the considerable training opportunities available through collaborative governmental agencies and institutions at the coast (such as, NOAA, USFWS, ODFW, Oregon Aquarium).

 For more information, visit the department’s web site.

-Available starting spring or fall term 2018: Housed in the College of Liberal Arts, the Marine Studies minor focuses on the social, political, and cultural issues of the coasts and ocean and is built on a meaningful understanding of marine natural science.
+Housed in the College of Liberal Arts, the Marine Studies minor focuses on the social, political, and cultural issues of the coasts and ocean and is built on a meaningful understanding of marine natural science.
 This minor extends and deepens a marine focus and awareness to students in Colleges outside the natural sciences.
 Students complete core courses and with the help of their advisor, choose tailored elected courses to expand their knowledge and experience of the primary major in a marine environmental framework.
+This degree is under development and not yet available in the course catalog.
 Contact the marine studies office for more information.